 The first thing you’ll notice about the Ryobi P506 is that it’s one of the lightest power tools you’ve ever held.
 Combined with its well-designed rubber grip, the P506’s weight makes it the best circular saw on our list for carpenters with mobility issues.
 It’s a joy to hold.

-We placed it at #5 (which we want to caution is still a very good rating) because of a few aggravating design flaws.
+We placed it at #5 (which we want to caution is still an excellent rating) because of a few aggravating design flaws.
 The moving blade guard gets choked with sawdust easily, making it hard to close.
 The laser sight cannot be turned off, and it’s bright enough to cover up your pencil marks.
 Finally, the way the arbor is constructed leads the blade to heat up rapidly, meaning you’ll need to oil it a lot to keep it from burning up.

 6. Milwaukee 2630-20 Cordless Circular Saw

-The Milwaukee 2630-20 comes with a middling set of specs.
-An 18-volt battery powers a 3500-RPM motor, set inside a blade well reinforced with magnesium.
-Its 6½-inch blade can be adjusted up to 1½ inches, or 45 degrees for bevel cuts.
+The Milwaukee 2630-20 comes with a mediocre set of specs.
+An 18-volt battery powers a 3,500-RPM motor, and the blade is reinforced with magnesium.
+Its 6½-inch blade can be adjusted up to 1½ inches or 45 degrees for bevel cuts.
 The factory blade is carbide-tipped and has 24 teeth, making it good for ripping.

-There’s not much there to set it apart from the other saws on our list, but the more we used the 2630-20, the more we did become impressed with a few things.
-The magnesium-reinforced body is great if you’re the sort of woodworker who drops things a lot (we know the feeling), and the blade stops quickly once you’re done cutting, thanks to its electronic brake.
+There’s not much to set it apart from the other saws on our list, but the more we used the 2630-20, the more we became impressed with a few things.
+The magnesium-reinforced body is excellent if you’re the sort of woodworker who drops things a lot (we know the feeling), and the blade stops quickly once you’re done cutting, thanks to its electronic brake.

-A few other things make this saw distinctive in the wrong way.
-While the blade guard is built like a tank, we can’t say the same about the thin and flimsy foot.
-Blade adjustment is possible, but it requires you to force the blade so hard it feels close to breaking.
-The worst thing, though, is that this saw has a very hard time staying straight, wandering on soft wood and bogging down on hard wood.
+Although the blade guard is built like a tank, we can’t say the same about the thin, flimsy foot.
+Blade adjustment is possible, but it requires you to force the blade so hard that it feels close to breaking.
+The worst problem is that this saw has a tough time staying straight, wandering on softwood, and bogging down on hardwood.

 7. SKIL 20V Cordless Circular-Saw

-This saw from SKIL spools up to a respectable 4500 RPM to make quick work of cutting normal lumber.
-Despite the decent speed, the motor isn’t very strong and will bog down if you try to cut through two-inch thick wood quickly.
-The platform does tilt, allowing for a beveled cut up to 50 degrees.
+This saw from SKIL spools up to a respectable 4,500 RPM to cut ordinary lumber quickly.
+Despite the decent speed, the motor isn’t very strong and will bog down if you cut through 2-inch-thick wood quickly.
+The platform tilts, allowing for a beveled cut up to 50 degrees.

-Cordless saws are meant to be ultimately portable, but at 7 pounds, this one can definitely start to wear you out after making a series of cuts.
+Cordless saws are meant to be ultimately portable, but at 7 pounds, this one can start to wear you out after making a series of cuts.
 Especially since you need to push slower due to the less-than-stellar power of the motor.
 The final nail in the coffin for the SKIL saw is the dismal battery life.
-If you plan on working all day, you’re going to need to stock up on several batteries and keep them all fully charged because you will be going through them.
+If you plan on working all day, you’ll need to stock up on several batteries and keep them fully charged because you will be going through them.

 8. TACKLIFE Cordless Circular Saw

-And now for something completely different: a TACKLIFE cordless saw small and light enough to use one-handed, with 6 blades included — three sets of two identical blades each.
+The TACKLIFE cordless saw is small and light enough to use one-handed, with 6 blades included.
 The 24-tooth and 60-tooth blades are for cutting wood, plastic, and soft metals, while the diamond-tipped abrasive blades are best for cutting tile.

-You’ll like the flexibility offered by the interchangeable blades and the optional second handle.
-But the fact is that a saw with a maximum cutting depth of less than two inches has limited utility.
-It’s also baffling that this “compact” saw weighs in at 8 pounds, the same as some saws more than twice its size.
+You’ll like the flexibility provided by the interchangeable blades and the optional second handle.
+But the fact is that a saw with a maximum cutting depth of less than 2 inches has limited utility.
+It’s also baffling that this “compact” saw weighs 8 pounds, which is the same as some saws that are more than twice its size.

 9. WORX WX523L Lithium-Ion Circular-Saw

 It’s hard to miss how tiny the blade on this WORX cordless circular saw is.
 At 3⅜ inches, it’s the smallest one on this list.
-This makes it a bit difficult to find the blades you want, especially if you want a specialty blade.
-Although you’ll have less blade selection, the tiny blade also means this saw has a tiny stature and comes in at a very maneuverable 4.5 pounds.
-That said, you’re not going to use this to cut any real lumber since its max cut depth is 1.062 inches.
+This makes it difficult to find the blades you want, especially if you want a specialty blade.
+Although you’ll have less blade selection, the tiny blade is effective, and the saw only weighs 4.5 pounds.
+However, you won’t use this to cut any real lumber since its max cut depth is 1.062 inches.

-Overall, this is a very usable saw, except for the worst thing we noticed which is a pretty glaring safety hazard.
-The safety latch for the blade is right next to the blade, and we could see how someone may accidentally end up getting their finger while trying to unlock the blade.
-This is a terrible oversight that keeps this otherwise very usable saw in the final position on our list.
+Overall, The WORX is a very usable saw, except for a pretty glaring safety hazard.
+The safety latch is right next to the blade, and we could see how someone may accidentally get their finger cut while trying to unlock the blade.
+This terrible oversight keeps this otherwise very usable saw in 9th place.

 10. Hilti 3482502 18V Cordless Circular Saws

-The cordless version of the Hilti 3482502 is a perfectly good saw.
+The cordless version of the Hilti 3482502 is an excellent saw.
 It has a 6½-inch blade that’s good at ripping or crosscutting 2-inch planks.
 It comes with two batteries, a charger, and a carrying case.

 There’s nothing in there to justify the sky-high price.
 Even a professional might balk at this if they’re still in the early stages of business.
 For that reason alone, we’ve put the Hilti 3482502 at the bottom of our list.

-Before you commit to a cordless circular saw versus a corded model, be sure to think about the pros and cons of both sides.
-Neither one is inherently better, but either corded or cordless saws can be superior for certain people, jobs, or sites.
+Before purchasing a cordless circular saw, consider the pros and cons of cordless and corded models.
+Neither is inherently better, but corded or cordless saws can be superior for certain people, jobs, or sites.
 Here’s a quick rundown on the corded versus cordless choice.

 Cordless saws have smaller blades, which limits their cut depth.
-Bigger blades require stronger power sources to work efficiently, so they’re most often going to be corded.
+Bigger blades require more robust power sources to work efficiently, so they’re most often going to be corded.
 If you anticipate having to make a lot of deep cuts, think twice about buying a cordless circular saw.

 - Blades for wood come with clearly defined teeth, from over 100 small ones down to 24 large ones.
 A few large teeth are best for bigger, rougher cuts, while many smaller teeth make it easier to be smooth and precise.
 Having more teeth generally makes a blade better at crosscuts, while having fewer makes it best at rip cuts.
-Wood blades are also suitable for cutting through plastic, as long as you take it slow.
+Wood blades are also suitable for cutting through plastic if you take it slow.

-- Blades for stone, concrete, and other masonry are also called “abrasion blades.”
-They have no teeth, instead of cutting with an abrasive material that’s a lot like sandpaper.
+- Blades for stone, concrete, and other masonry are called “abrasion blades.”
+They have no teeth but cut the workpiece with an abrasive material that’s a lot like sandpaper.
 Coarser abrasion blades can saw through concrete and brick, while finer blades are good for cutting tile.

 - Blades for cutting metal are also toothless but have channels built-in for dissipating heat.

-Once you’ve got the right type of blade, there are a few other points to consider.
+Once you have the right blade, there are a few other points to consider.

 - Blade material.
 Most blades are made of steel.
 Some are carbide-tipped, which makes them last longer but cost more.
-The most durable and expensive blades are tipped with industrial diamond.
+The most durable and expensive blades are tipped with industrial diamonds.

 - Kerf.
 This refers to the width of the cut.
-Blades with a thin kerf cut through less material at a time, meaning it takes less power to move the blade through the wood.
-This makes thin-kerf blades ideal for cordless circular saws, which have a very low horsepower on average.
+Blades with a thin kerf cut through less material at a time, meaning moving the blade through the wood takes less power.
+This makes thin-kerf blades ideal for cordless circular saws, which have a low horsepower on average.
 A thinner kerf means less chance of bogging down mid-cut.

 - Size.
 You can save money on circular blades by getting a miter saw and table saw that accept the same size blades as your cordless circular saw.

 - Ease of switching blades.
-If you’re planning to cut multiple materials with several different blades, look for a circular saw that makes it easy to switch the blades out.
-Newer saws have blade-release switches, but on older saws, you might have to loosen some bolts.
+If you plan to cut multiple materials with several blades, look for a circular saw that makes it easy to switch the blades out.
+Newer saws have blade-release switches, but you might have to loosen the bolts on older ones.
 Some saws come with an attached wrench to make this easier.

 With a cordless saw, you can only work for as long as your battery lasts.
-While some batteries are stronger than others, factors other than power capacity influence how long you’ll be able to use your saw.
+While some batteries are stronger than others, factors other than power capacity influence how long you can use your saw.

-- If you’re working continuously, the battery will die faster than it will if you take breaks.
+- If you’re working continuously, the battery will die faster than if you take breaks.

-- You can use the saw for longer if you charge the battery to full.
+- You can use the saw for longer if you charge the battery completely.

 - Rechargeable batteries have an expiration date.
 However, good habits prolong their lives.
-Recharge your saw’s battery regularly, and try to never leave it in the charger for too long after it’s finished.
+Recharge your saw’s battery regularly, and never leave it in the charger for too long after it’s finished.

 - Replace the battery every 2–3 years.

-When buying a cordless circular saw, pay some attention to how it feels to use.
+When buying a cordless circular saw, pay attention to how it feels.
 Is it easy to grip?
-How heavy is it, especially if you need to use it above your head, or in a tight spot?
+How heavy is it, especially if you need to use it above your head or in a tight spot?

-While shopping, you might not notice things like the comfort of the grip, or whether it’s hard to reach the safety and the trigger with one hand.
+While shopping, you might not notice the comfort of the grip or whether it’s hard to reach the safety and the trigger with one hand.
 We guarantee you will notice those things after a weekend of crosscutting.
-A bit of thought now can save a lot of cramping later.

 Don’t buy any circular saw that doesn’t have these two safety features.